dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 ###Disclosures: Who am I, why am I writing this?###

 So this is largely a story about data and the problems with using one summary statistic to represent a dynamic and varied market.
-You don't need a background in energy to gain something from this analysis, but nonetheless that is my background.
-I've spent the last decade or so as an independent energy consultant; on linkedin, here's [my profile](https://www.linkedin.com/in/dale-furrow-68aa02166/).
+You don't need a background in energy to gain something from this analysis, but nonetheless, that is my background.
+I've spent the last decade or so as an independent energy consultant.
 Previously, I worked in wholesale power trading and risk management.
-As a consultant, I have had retail power clients[but also banks, refiners, oil traders, etc].
-But the point I'd like to make is: *the views here are entirely my own, and this work isn't associated with any of my clients, past or present.*  I'm writing this because
+As a consultant, I have done projects for retail power clients[but also banks, refiners, oil traders, etc].
+The point I'd like to make is: *the views here are entirely my own, and this work isn't associated with any of my clients, past or present.*  I'm writing this because
 <p></p>
 1. I think this data tells a more interesting story than has been portrayed,
-1. The authors of the article didn't see fit to make their analysis or the [cleaned] dataset public,
+1. The authors of the article didn't make their analysis or the [cleaned] dataset public,
-1. This is an interesting exercise in extracting, cleaning and analyzing a dataset using python, pandas, and matplotlib. and
+1. This is an interesting exercise in extracting, cleaning and analyzing a dataset using python, pandas, and matplotlib.
 1. I'm interested in promoting the accurate dissemination and analysis of public data--this is a good example.

 ###Code, Formatting, Conventions###